 Under these circumstances, such luxuries as new model engines were generally well beyond my means.
 I started out in the late ‘50’s using beat-up but still serviceable fourth-hand examples of the Allbon Merlin and the Frog 80.
 My first new model engine was a Series 2 E.D.
 Bee which I received from my parents for my 12th birthday in October 1959.
 But apart from that, I was pretty much on my own, since my parents elected to support my musical interests rather than my modelling ones (which they wrongly assumed that I would soon outgrow!).

-During the first half of the 1960’s, this situation resulted in my being constantly on the lookout for bargain-priced used engines, which were far more plentifully and cheaply available in those golden pre-collector years than they are today.
+During the first half of the 1960’s, this situation resulted in my being constantly on the lookout for bargain-priced used engines, which were far more plentifully and cheaply available in those golden pre-collector years than they later became.
 At that time, I was not a collector in any sense – in fact, the very concept of engine collecting had yet to present itself.
 I was simply an active but impecunious teenage flyer who needed serviceable and affordable second-hand engines.
 Many of those which came along are regarded as prized collector’s items today …………….. and packrat that I am, I still have the majority of them!

 Accordingly, when I had separate chances in quick succession to pick up a couple of used engines of Hungarian origin in pretty good condition at very reasonable prices, I seized the opportunities gratefully.
 These were a 2.5 cc Alag X-03 diesel and an example of its smaller relative, the Alag X-04 of 1.5 cc displacement.
 The fact that the engines originated from behind the then-mysterious and forbidding Iron Curtain added a certain allure to their acquisition - I've always enjoyed flying something “different”!